Hesse-Hanau Regiment Erbprinz: Operations

 The Regiment arrived in Quebec in June 1776 together with the Brunswick troops.
 Together with the Brunswick Musketeer Regiment Prinz Friedrich it formed the 2nd German Brigade under the command of Colonel Wilhelm Rudolf von Gall, the commanding officer of Erbprinz who was appointed brigadier-general in August by Sir Guy Carleton.
 It participated in the siege of Ticonderoga, the battle of Bennington, the battle of Freeman's Farm and the battle of Bemis Heights, and surrendered at Saratoga 1777 with the rest of the troops under Burgoyne.
-In the Convention Army it, the Hanau Artillery and Batallion Barner made up the 3rd Division under command of Brigadier von Gall.
+In the Convention Army, the Hanau Artillery and Battalion Barner made up the 3rd Division under command of Brigadier von Gall.
 After prisoner exchanges in 1781, the regiment was reorganized in Quebec.
 It was then put under the temporary command of Lieutenant-colonel Karl Adolf Christoph von Creutzburg of the Hanau Jägers and Major Georg Pausch of the Hanau Artillery.